 Juvenile dermatomyositis (JDM) and juvenile polymyositis (JPM) are rare autoimmune myopathies in childhood.
 JDM is primarily a capillary vasculopathy, whereas JPM involves direct T-cell invasion of muscle fibers similar to that seen in adult polymyositis [1,2].
-(See "Clinical manifestations and diagnosis of adult dermatomyositis and polymyositis".)
+(See "Clinical manifestations of dermatomyositis and polymyositis in adults".)

 The epidemiology, pathogenesis, and clinical manifestations of JDM and JPM will be reviewed here.
 Diagnosis and treatment of these disorders are discussed elsewhere.
 (See "Diagnosis of juvenile dermatomyositis and polymyositis" and "Treatment and prognosis of juvenile dermatomyositis and polymyositis".)

-Although the etiology remains unclear, it has been proposed that JDM and JPM are caused by an autoimmune reaction in genetically susceptible individuals, possibly in response to environmental triggers.
+Although the etiology remains unclear, it has been proposed that juvenile dermatomyositis (JDM) and juvenile polymyositis (JPM) are caused by an autoimmune reaction in genetically susceptible individuals, possibly in response to environmental triggers.